SJTU-IPADS/HEDB/docs/anonymized-replay.md

-# Anonymized log generation guide
+# A Guide to Anonymized Log Generation

 > Art is to make the invisible visible.

-For the maintenance of HEDB Ops that computes over user secrets, concolic execution and constraint solving are combined to synthesize the anonymized logs that can reproduce the control flow, and masking rules are involved to guarantee user secrets are not leaked.
+To maintain Operators that compute over user secrets, concolic execution and constraint solving are combined to synthesize the anonymized logs which can reproduce the buggy control flow, and masking rules are used to guarantee that user secrets should not be leaked.

-To demonstrate how the tool works, let us use a real bug on the [prefix extension](https://github.com/dimitri/prefix/issues/13) of PostgreSQL as an example.
+Let us use a real-world bug regarding the [prefix extension](https://github.com/dimitri/prefix/issues/13) of PostgreSQL as an example.

 ## 1. A buggy use case
 ```cpp